pedro-moreira-ibm/bob-ppi-workshop/flight400-demo-main/README.md

 ### 3.1.
 Explore the Flight Maintenance Screen

 Begin with the part of the application visible to the user.
-In the Bob chat panel, enter:
+⚠️ Type the following prompt and replace the 'nn' in 'FLGHT4nn' with your library number (e.g. FLGHT401, FLGHT402...):

 ```text
 "Open the display file FRS021DF from FLGHT4nn/QDDSSRCD, show its current screen layout using the DDS Previewer, and list all the fields currently defined on the Flight Maintenance screen.